-- Existing technology is estimated to have a useful life of four years; - In-process technology is being amortized upon completion over its projected remaining useful life, as assessed on the completion date.
+- Existing technology is being amortized over its estimated useful life of four years; - In-process technology is being amortized, upon completion, over its projected remaining useful life, as assessed on the completion date.
 The completion of the in-process project was in the first quarter of 2011.
-The completed technology is estimated to have a useful life of four years; - Patents/core technology are being amortized over their estimated useful life of four years; - Customer contracts and related relationships are being amortized over their estimated useful life of six years; - Trade names/trademarks are being amortized over their estimated useful life of four years; - · Maintenance agreements and related relationships are being amortized over their estimated useful life of six years; and - Order backlog was amortized over its estimated useful life of three and one half months.
+The completed technology was estimated to have a useful life of four years; - Patents/core technology are being amortized over their estimated useful life of four years; - Customer contracts and related relationships are being amortized over their estimated useful life of six years; - Trade names/trademarks are being amortized over their estimated useful life of four years; - Maintenance agreements and related relationships are being amortized over their estimated useful life of six years; and - Order backlog was amortized over its estimated useful life of three and one half months.